 The Supervisory Board performed the tasks required of it by law and the Articles of Association in the 2023 financial year.
-It held four ordinary meetings on February 23, June 5, September 26 and December 13, 2023, as well as two extraordinary meetings on April 17 and May, 5 2023.
-With the exception of the extraordinary meeting in April, the Executive Board attended all meetings.
-In addition, the Executive Board continually informed the Supervisory Board about the course of business and the situation of the company and the group companies.
+It held one constituent meeting on March 24, 2023 and four ordinary meetings on February 23, June 13, September 27 and December 13, 2023, as well as one extraordinary meeting on August 24, 2023, in each case with the participation of the Executive Board.
+In addition, the Executive Board provided the Supervisory Board with regular written and verbal reports on the course of business and the situation of the company and the group companies.
 The Chairman of the Supervisory Board was in regular contact with the Executive Board - also outside the Supervisory Board meetings - and discussed the company's strategy, business development and risk situation with it.

-In addition to current business development and planning, the Supervisory Board dealt primarily with the following topics in 2023: The geopolitical and economic environment, for example in connection with the Ukraine crisis and the challenges on the energy and procurement markets; major investment and divestment decisions; strategic partnerships; various integration, restructuring and expansion projects; the strategy in individual segments; the sustainability strategy and reporting, developments in group-wide risk management; and the associated economic, ecological and social risks.
+In addition to current development and planning, in the 2023 financial year the Supervisory Board dealt with the effects of the challenging economic conditions connected with Covid-19, the Ukraine crisis and the difficult situation on the procurement markets, major investment decisions as well as acquisition, integration, restructuring and expansion projects, the strategy in the individual segments, the sustainability strategy and reporting, the developments in groupwide risk management and the associated economic, ecological and social risks.

-Furthermore, three Audit Committee meetings were held in 2023, at which the Audit Committee focused on the following: 2023 annual financial statements; the internal control system; risk management, IFRS and accounting issues; internal auditing; the requirements for sustainability reporting and their implementation; and cooperation with the auditor.
+Furthermore, three Audit Committee meetings were held in 2023, at which the Audit Committee focused on the 2023 annual financial statements, the internal control system, risk management, IFRS and accounting issues, internal auditing, and cooperation with the auditor.